 How Do I Brace Wooden Trusses?

-How Do I Brace Wooden Trusses?.
 Wooden trusses are triangulated structures that are used to carry the load of a house's roof to the outside walls.
 These trusses...